San Antonio Area — 32 Communities

 What’s your budget?

-San Antonio's price range is wide — from the low-$200s in Converse to $1M+ in Alamo Heights.
-Knowing your VA loan eligibility or conventional pre-approval number upfront saves a lot of time and narrows your search significantly.
+San Antonio’s price range is wide — from the low-$200s in Converse to $1M+ in Alamo Heights and Olmos Park.
+Knowing your VA loan eligibility or conventional pre-approval upfront saves time and narrows your search significantly.

 04